The John Burton Library and Resource Center

 George Mason University Library

-- Review and download pdf articles from one of the 600+ databases,
+- Databases: Download pdf articles from one of the 600+ databases

-- Access current and back copies in hard copy or online of over 3,000 conflict related journals,
+- Journals: Access current and back copies in hard copy or online of over 3,000 conflict related journals.

-- Attend Zotero workshops and research methods classes.
-Check out the Arlington Campus Library Tutorials and Arlington Campus Library Workshops
+- Arlington Campus Library Tutorials and Arlington Campus Library Workshops

-- Stay up to date on the latest scholarship and research, request the purchase of new books, and access research resources through the Arlington Campus Library Conflict Resolution Portal and the infoguides.
+- Request the purchase of new books, and access research resources through the Arlington Campus Library Conflict Resolution Portal and the infoguides.

 The Law Library located in Hazel Hall on the Arlington Campus is also available for S-CAR students to use.
 The copy center is located in this library. in addition to copying and binding services, the copy center can print off and bind your e-reserves into a course pack for you.

-To request books online, browse the WRLC- Aladin catalog and then click on the yellow "'sticky note'- request item" link on each record.
+To request books online, browse the WRLC- Aladin catalog and then click on the red "request" tab on the top right of each record.
 After you have logged in once, you only need to fill in your G# and indicate which university campus you would like to pick up your books.
 Books and materials are usually delivered within 2- 3 business days.
 An email notification is usually sent informing you of the availabilty of your books for pick up.

 Local Public Libraries